milinddeore/logits-website/_posts/2020-09-15-history-of-biometric-verification.md

 During World War II, allied forces used the same method to identify senders and authentication messages they received.
 This process is the basic principle of biometric systems: **to identify a person based on specific characteristics**.

 Biometrics are in use for a long time and still, we will be using biometric identifications more than ever.
-Biometric technologies are evolving and we all will be amazed by the use cases in future,
+Biometric technologies are evolving and we all will be amazed by the use cases in future.